WICG/bfcache-not-restored-reason/NotRestoredReason.md

 ## Exposing Not-restored reasons in Tree structure

-We can report the not-restored reasons in a tree structure JavaScript Object representing the frame tree.
+We should report the not-restored reasons in a tree structure JavaScript Object representing the frame tree.

-For same-origin frames, this can report
+For same-origin frames, this should report